🔄 Last Updated: March 20, 2026

 If identity verification pops up and blocks you, try logging out and logging back in on a Desktop Computer (Chrome or Edge).
 Mobile browsers fail more often during verification.

-Step 3: Enter Tax Data Manually (The Cheat Sheet)
+Step 3: Enter Tax Data Manually (Use Your 1040)

 Grab your parents’ 2024 Federal Tax Return (Form 1040).
 Don’t guess.
 Copy the numbers exactly from the lines below.
 Whole dollars only.

-- Adjusted Gross Income (AGI): Enter the amount from Line 11.
+- Adjusted Gross Income (AGI): Line 11

-- Income Tax Paid: Enter the amount from Line 24.
+- Income Tax Paid: Line 24

-- Wages/Income: Enter the amount from Line 1z.
+- Wages/Income: Line 1z

-- Untaxed Pensions: Line 5a minus Line 5b.
+- Untaxed Pensions: Line 5a minus Line 5b

 Step 4: Sign and Submit (Troubleshooting)